shervinsafavi/cmclab/join/index.md

   content=mscThAlert
 %}

-If you are interested please fill [this form](https://forms.gle/wGbSMoEdqBXBtaG3A), and select the corresponding project code.
+If you are interested please fill [this form](https://forms.gle/wGbSMoEdqBXBtaG3A), and type in the corresponding project code.
-For most of the projects, more description is also provided in link associated to the project code.
-If that doesn't help and you need further information please get in touch with the contact person (forth column), otherwise filling the [application form](https://forms.gle/wGbSMoEdqBXBtaG3A) is enough and we'll get back to you as soon as possible.
+If you need further information about the project please get in touch with the contact person, otherwise filling the [application form](https://forms.gle/wGbSMoEdqBXBtaG3A) is enough and we'll get back to you as soon as possible.
-To help you connect these projects to the global research of the lab, in the third column we provide the keywords of corresponding research program in our [research](/research) page, and the associated links give you the most relevant paper of the lab in those domains.

 We also regularly announce potential short-term project (e.g., master thesis) for people who expressed interest through our [CMC interest form](https://docs.google.com/forms/d/e/1FAIpQLSd8V5Mu8d-JwZXjs_Ck5toLl0IBg5pTpTrZs4A_QW-71pi13A/viewform?usp=sf_link).
 If you are interested you can sign up there.